-The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its investment objective through a hybrid equity and equity-linked note ("ELN") strategy.
-The Fund invests primarily in U.S.-listed large-cap equity securities (the "Equity Strategy") and invests the remainder of its assets in ELNs to generate income (the "ELN Strategy").
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its investment objective through a combination of equity securities and total return swaps.
+The Fund invests primarily in U.S.-listed large-cap equity securities and in U.S. large-cap ETFs (the "Equity Strategy") and invests the remainder of its assets in total return swaps (the "Total Return Swaps Strategy").
 The Fund considers a large cap company to be one with a market capitalization that, at the time of purchase, is within with the capitalization range of the S&P 500 Index.
-As of July 31, 2024, the market capitalization range represented by companies in the S&P 500 Index was approximately \$6.95 billion to \$3.4 trillion.
+As of April 30, 2025 the market capitalization range represented by companies in the S&P 500 Index was approximately \$5.62 billion to \$3.19 trillion.
+The Adviser may actively and frequently purchase and sell investments for the Fund.